4: Update and Remove

 4.4: Getting data in event handlers

-In the next step, we are going to improve the look of your app using CSS with Flexbox.
+In the next step, we will improve the look of your app using CSS with Flexbox.